History of Libya under Muammar Gaddafi: Gaddafi and international militant resistance movements

 Under Gaddafi, Libya had a long history of supporting the Irish Republican Army during the Troubles.
 In late 1987 French authorities stopped a merchant vessel, the MV Eksund, which was delivering a 150-ton Libyan arms shipment to the IRA.
 Throughout the conflict, Gaddafi gave the Provisional IRA with over $12.5 million in cash (the equivalent of roughly $40 million in 2021) and six huge arms shipment.
 In Britain, Gaddafi's best-known political subsidiary is the Workers Revolutionary Party.

 Gaddafi fuelled a number of Islamist and communist groups in the Philippines, including the New People's Army of the Communist Party of the Philippines and the Moro Islamic Liberation Front.

 In Indonesia, the Free Aceh Movement was a Libyan-backed militant group.
 Vanuatu's ruling party enjoyed Libyan support.

 In New Zealand, Libya attempted to radicalize Māoris.

-In Australia, there were several cases of attempted radicalisation of Australian Aborigines, with individuals receiving paramilitary training in Libya.
+In Australia, there were several cases of attempted radicalisation of Aboriginal Australians, with individuals receiving paramilitary training in Libya.
 Libya put several left-wing unions on the Libyan payroll, such as the Food Preservers Union (FPU) and the Federated Confectioners Association of Australia (FCA).
-Labour Party politician Bill Hartley, the secretary of Libya-Australia friendship society, was long-term supporter of Gaddafi and Saddam Hussein.
+Labor Party politician Bill Hartley, the secretary of Libya-Australia friendship society, was long-term supporter of Gaddafi and Saddam Hussein.

 In the 1980s, the Libyan government purchased advertisements in Arabic-language newspapers in Australia asking for Australian Arabs to join the military units of his worldwide struggle against imperialism.
 In part, because of this, Australia banned recruitment of foreign mercenaries in Australia.

 Gaddafi developed a relationship with the Revolutionary Armed Forces of Colombia, becoming acquainted with its leaders in meetings of revolutionary groups regularly hosted in Libya.

 Some publications were financed by Gaddafi.
 The Socialist Labour League's Workers News was one such publication: "in among the routine denunciations of uranium mining and calls for greater trade union militancy would be a couple of pages extolling Gaddafi's fatuous and incoherent green book and the Libyan revolution."

 Gaddafi was a lifelong supporter of Kurdish independence.
 In 2011, Jawad Mella, the president of the Kurdistan National Congress referred to Gaddafi as the "only world leader who truly supports the Kurds".